-If you have trouble telling the difference between costume jewelry and fine jewelry, read this guide for more insight.
+If you need help telling the difference between costume jewelry and fine jewelry, read this guide for more insight.

 Before any jewelry is stored, make sure that it is clean and dry.
-Moisture can cause the metal to tarnish or degrade much quicker.
-For instance, if you wore a silver necklace in a rainstorm, be sure to dry it off before putting it back.
+Moisture of any kind can cause the metal to tarnish or degrade much more quickly.
+For instance, if you got caught in the rain while wearing your favorite silver necklace, be sure to thoroughly dry it off before putting it back.

-We recommend removing tarnish from jewelry that will be in storage for more than a week.
-Storing dirty jewelry for a prolonged period (no matter what type of jewelry) can cause issues with premature and excessive tarnishing.
-Also, storing tarnished jewelry with untarnished jewelry can cause both pieces to tarnish faster.
+If you’ve got jewelry that’s already tarnished, you may think it’s already beyond the point of cleaning.
+However, you should still try to remove tarnish from jewelry stored for more than a week.
+Storing dirty jewelry of any kind for a prolonged period can cause issues with premature and excessive tarnishing.
+Plus, storing tarnished jewelry with untarnished jewelry can cause both pieces to tarnish faster.